e0m00p2/majara/content/Updated Journals/[WA] Planes/Majara/The Fertile Lands/Barban/New Graffoc/New Graffoc Code of Law.md

 ---

 # Article
 The scroll of law for all of [[Barban|Barban]].
-There are several copies, magically made, but the original remains in [[Updated Journals/[WA] Uncategorized Articles/New Graffoc|New Graffoc]].
+There are several copies, magically made, but the original remains in [[New Graffoc|New Graffoc]].
 As laws are changed and added, material is added to the scroll wizardry, though old laws are never removed so a record of what came before can be maintained.

 # Side contents